Acuerdo de Mexico

 No specific mention.

-- Mobility/accessFOR A SHARED VISION OF PEACE FOR COLOMBIA...We are also committed to protecting the role of the guarantor countries to ensure that they do not incur any injury, damage or aggression for participating in this process. ( Locate in agreement)
+- for a shared vision of peace for Colombia...We are also committed to protecting the role of the guarantor countries to ensure that they do not incur any injury, damage or aggression for participating in this process.

 - Protection measures